pulumi/docs/content/docs/reference/pkg/linode/nodebalancerconfig.md

 This resource exports the following attributes:

-* `ssl_commonname` - The common name for the SSL certification this port is serving if this port is not configured to use SSL.
+* `ssl_commonname` - The read-only common name automatically derived from the SSL certificate assigned to this NodeBalancerConfig.
+Please refer to this field to verify that the appropriate certificate is assigned to your NodeBalancerConfig.

-* `ssl_fingerprint` - The fingerprint for the SSL certification this port is serving if this port is not configured to use SSL.
+* `ssl_fingerprint` - The read-only fingerprint automatically derived from the SSL certificate assigned to this NodeBalancerConfig.
+Please refer to this field to verify that the appropriate certificate is assigned to your NodeBalancerConfig.

 * `node_status` - The status of the attached nodes.